 SELECT col1, col2 FROM [linkedservername].[databasename].[schemaname].[tablename]

 To someone with an untrained eye they would think the data is as easily accessible as any other.
-You don’t have to do anything special to write a query against a remote data source other than include the name of the linked server.
+You don’t have to do anything special to write a query against a remote data source.
+All you need is the name of the linked server.

 But the dirty little secret here is that SQL Server is going to make decisions for you as to how to mash all the data together and return you a result set.